-5.3.10 Method 4: Sales and Returns Fact Table Delete
+5.3.8 Method 2: Sales and Returns Fact Table Delete

-'''

-Delete rows from R with corresponding rows in S

-where d_date between Date1 and Date2
+''' Delete rows from R with corresponding rows in S where d_date between Date1 and Date2

-Delete rows from S

-where d date between Date1 and Date2
+Delete rows from S where d date between Date1 and Date2 '''

-'''

 Comment: D_date is a column of the date_dim dimension.
 D_date has to be obtained by joining to the date_dim dimension on sales date surrogate key.
 The sales date surrogate key for the store sales is ss_sold_date_sk, for catalog it is cs_sold_date_sk and for web sales it is ws_sold_date_sk.
-The minimal database transaction boundary is the combination of sales and return events as defined by ticket_number for store_sales and order_number for catalog and web sales.
-The intent is to delete corresponding sales and returns as one unit of work.

-5.3.11 Method 5: Inventory Fact Table Delete
+5.3.9 Method 3: Inventory Fact Table Delete

-Delete rows from I where d_date between Date1 and Date2
+Delete rows from I where d date between Date1 and Date2

 Comment: D_date is a column of the date_dim dimension.
-D_date has to be obtained by joining to the date_dim dimension on inv_date_sk.
-The minimal database transaction boundary is one row.
+D_date has to be obtained by joining to the date dim dimension on inv date sk.

-- Each data maintenance function inserting or updating rows in dimension and fact tables is defined by the following components: - a) Descriptor, indicating the name of the data maintenance function in the form of DM<abbreviation of data warehouse table> for dimensions and LF<abbreviation of the data warehouse fact table> for fact tables.
-The extension indicates the data warehouse table that is populated with this data maintenance function. - b) The data maintenance method describes the pseudo code of the data maintenance function. - c) A SQL view V describing which tables of the source schema need to be joined to obtain the correct rows to be loaded. - d) The column mapping defining which source schema columns map to which data warehouse columns; - 5.3.13 Each data maintenance function deleting rows from fact tables is defined by the following components: - a) Descriptor, indicating the name of the data maintenance function in the form of DF<abbreviation of data warehouse fact table>.
+- 5.3.10 Each data maintenance function inserting or updating rows in dimension and fact tables is defined by the following components: - a) Descriptor, indicating the name of the data maintenance function in the form of DM<abbreviation of data warehouse table> for dimensions and LF<abbreviation of the data warehouse fact table> for fact tables.
+The extension indicates the data warehouse table that is populated with this data maintenance function. - b) The data maintenance method describes the pseudo code of the data maintenance function. - A SQL view V describing which tables of the source schema need to be joined to obtain the correct rows to be loaded. - d) The column mapping defining which source schema columns map to which data warehouse columns; - 5.3.11 Each data maintenance function deleting rows from fact tables is defined by the following components: - a) Descriptor, indicating the name of the data maintenance function in the form of DF<abbreviation of data warehouse fact table>.
 The extension indicates the data warehouse fact table from which rows are deleted. - b) Tables: S and R, or I in case of inventory - c) Two dates: Date1 and Date2 - d) The data maintenance method indicates how data is deleted

-Comment:

-In the flat files generated by dsdgen for data maintenance there are 2 files which relate to deletes.
+Comment: In the flat files generated by dsdgen for data maintenance there are 2 files which relate to deletes.
 One flat file (delete<n>.dat) associated with deletes applies to sales and returns for store, web and catalog where <n> denotes the set number, defined in Clause 5.1.2).
 The second flat file (inventory_delete<n>.dat) applies to inventory only where <n> denotes the set number,d efined in Clause 5.1.2).
 In each delete flat file there are 3 sets of start and end dates for the delete function.
 Each of the 3 sets of dates must be applied.

-5.3.13.1 DM_S
+5.3.11.1 LF_SS